-- A. Permitted Uses: - 1.
-One single-family detached dwelling. - 2.
+- 1. One single-family detached dwelling. - 2.
 Two-family dwellings. - 3.
 Single attached dwellings of two (2) dwelling units. - 4.
-A state licensed group home or foster home serving six (6) or fewer mentally retarded or physically handicapped persons. - 5.
-A home occupation as regulated in Section 10.02. - 6.
-Accessory structures and uses customarily incidental to any of the above permitted uses when located on the same property.

-- 7. The raising of a maximum of ten (10) chickens as regulated in Section 10.52, as long as it is an accessory use to a single-family detached dwelling. - B. Conditional Uses: (Also see Section 4.02, Conditional Uses.) - 1.
+A home occupation as regulated in Section 10.02. - 5.
+Accessory structures and uses customarily incidental to any of the above permitted uses when located on the same property. - 6.
+The raising of a maximum of ten (10) chickens as regulated in Section 10.51, as long as it is an accessory use to a single-family detached dwelling.

+- 7. The following residential uses: State licensed residential facility serving six or fewer persons; Licensed family adult foster care home or foster care for adults with five or fewer beds as permitted in MS 245A.11, Subd.
+2a.
+No more than one four (4) square foot sign advertising the facility shall be permitted at the primary driveway entrance. - 8.
+The following non-residential uses: State licensed non-residential facility or day care facility serving 12 or fewer persons, and a group family day care facility serving 14 or fewer children.
+No more than one four (4) square foot sign advertising the facility shall be permitted at the primary driveway entrance. - B. Conditional Uses: (also see Section 4.02, Conditional Uses) - 1.
 Single family attached dwellings of over two (2) dwelling units. - 2.
 Mobile home parks and subdivision as regulated in Section 10.42. - 3.
 Multiple family dwellings. - 4.
-Other state licensed group homes or supervised living facilities. - 5.
-Accessory structures and uses customarily incidental to any of the above conditional uses when located on the same property. - C. General District Regulations: - 1.
-Height Regulations: No building shall exceed thirty five (35) feet in height. - 2.
+Accessory structures and uses customarily incidental to any of the above conditional uses when located on the same property. - 5.
+Solar energy farm (photovoltaic systems). - 6.
+State licensed residential facility serving from 7 through 16 persons.
+No more than one four (4) square foot sign advertising the facility the facility shall be permitted at the primary driveway entrance.

+- 1. Height Regulations: No building shall exceed thirty five (35) feet in height. - 2.
 Lot Regulations: For each lot to be developed for building purposes that is within an Urban Service Area as designated on the Olmsted County General Land Use Plan proposed to be served by a public or centralized sewage collection and treatment system, development regulations shall be determined by a special district established under the provisions of Section 8.10 in accordance with the standards in the General Land Use Plan for interim development.
-For lots located outside Urban Service Areas as designated on the General Land Use Plan and proposed to be served by a public or centralized sewage collection and treatment, development regulations shall be determined by a special district established under the provisions of Section 8.10 in accordance with the standards in the General Land Use Plan and proposed to be served by a public or centralized sewage collection and treatment, development regulations shall be determined by a special district established under the provisions of Section 8.10 in accordance with the standards in the General Land Use Plan for suburban development. - 3.
-Lot Area Regulations: The minimum lot area for each type of residential dwelling is as follows: - a.
-6,000 square feet-one family dwelling; - b.
-9,000 square feet-two family dwelling; - c.
-4,500 square feet-single family attached dwelling consisting of only two buildings;
+For lots located outside Urban Service Areas as designated on the General Land Use Plan and proposed to be served by a public or centralized sewage collection and treatment, development regulations shall be determined by a special district established under the provisions of Section 8.10 in accordance with the standards in the General Land Use Plan for suburban development.

-- d.
-The lot area for other single family attached dwellings and multiple family dwellings need not meet a specific minimum lot area, providing the following criteria are satisfied: - 1) The density limit for the district is not exceeded.

-2) Land included in the development site that is not proposed to be included as a private lot area is preserved as open space, subject to Section 10.38.

-3) The maximum lot coverage of all structures does not exceed forty (40%) percent of the entire development site.
+- 3. Lot Area Regulations: The minimum lot area for each type of residential dwelling is as follows: - a) 6,000 square feet-one family dwelling; - b) 9,000 square feet-two family dwelling; - c) 4,500 square feet-single family attached dwelling consisting of only two buildings; - d) The lot area for other single family attached dwellings and multiple family dwellings need not meet a specific minimum lot area, providing the following criteria are satisfied: - 1) The density limit for the district is not exceeded. - Land included in the development site that is not proposed to be included as a private lot area is preserved as open space, subject to Section 10.38. - 3) The maximum lot coverage of all structures does not exceed forty (40%) percent of the entire development site.